 If you are involved in state or federal civil rights litigation, you may have lost a job or face mounting expenses, and you may need help with daily living expenses or to make up for lost income.

 State and federal civil rights laws prohibit government and private parties from discriminating against people based on race, sex, age, disability, national origin, religion, or certain other characteristics.

-Civil rights violations can happen in a variety of ways and the following are some examples of violations that are commonly involved in these types of legal claims:
+Following are some examples of civil rights violations that are commonly involved in these types of legal claims:

 - Employment discrimination